awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy-removal-faq.md

 +  Kubernetes PSS\.
 +  Policy\-as\-code solutions from the Kubernetes environment\.

-In response to the PSP deprecation and the ongoing need to control pod security from the start, the Kubernetes community created a built\-in solution with [\(PSS\)](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and [Pod Security Admission \(PSA\)](https://kubernetes.io/docs/concepts/security/pod-security-admission/)\.
+In response to the PSP deprecation and the ongoing need to control Pod security from the start, the Kubernetes community created a built\-in solution with [\(PSS\)](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and [Pod Security Admission \(PSA\)](https://kubernetes.io/docs/concepts/security/pod-security-admission/)\.
 The PSA webhook implements the controls that are defined in the PSS\.

  You can review best practices for migrating PSPs to the built\-in PSS in the [EKS Best Practices Guide](https://aws.github.io/aws-eks-best-practices/security/docs/pods/#pod-security-standards-pss-and-pod-security-admission-psa)\.
 We also recommend reviewing our blog on [Implementing Pod Security Standards in Amazon EKS](http://aws.amazon.com/blogs/containers/implementing-pod-security-standards-in-amazon-eks/)\.
 Additional references include [Migrate from PodSecurityPolicy to the Built\-In PodSecurity Admission Controller](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/) and [Mapping PodSecurityPolicies to Pod Security Standards](https://kubernetes.io/docs/reference/access-authn-authz/psp-to-pod-security-standards/)\.